-Comment [wh49]: I CAN LIVE WITH DELETING THE TEXT BELOW, ASSUMING THAT EXPOSURE TEXT ABOVE (SEE COMMENT [WH39]) IS ADDED BACK IN
+Comment [wh49]: I CAN LIVE WITH DELETING THE TEXT BELOW, ASSUMING THAT EXPOSURE TEXT ABOVE (SEE COMMENT [WH39]) IS ADDED BACK IN methodological issues.
+De Roos et al. (2005), shows no indication that glyphosate exposure is accordated with increased risk for NHL.

 At the end of the day, the totality of the evidence, especially in light of the extensive testing that glyphosate has received, as judged by the Expert Panel, does not support the conclusion that glyphosate is a "probable human carcinogen".
 Indeed, the data, inclusive of GLP-compliant unpublished studies, point to classification of "non-carcinogenic to humans".
-The IARC (2015) classification is flawed due to the selective review/analysis of data (especially the cancer bioassay and genetic toxicity data), lack of transparency in regards to data analysis, and most importantly, the lack of consideration of biological plausibility in light of exposure.
+The IARC (2015) classification is flawed due to the selective review/analysis of data (especially the cancer bioassay and genetic toxicity data). lack of transparency in regards to data analysis, and most importantly, the lack of consideration of biological plausibility in light of exposure.
 In essence, the IARC (2015) "misclassification" of glyphosate is both the result of the hazard only paradigm employed and the selective/biased nature of the data reviewed and considered for analysis.